ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 # Creating a Vue project with TypeScript

 ## Using the Vue CLI
-Thanks to the Vue CLI, it is very easy to create a new Vue project.
+Thanks to the Vue CLI, it is the easiest way to create a new Vue project.
-First make sure you have the lastest version of the CLI installed with NPM:
+First make sure you have the latest version of the CLI installed with NPM:

 ```text
 $ npm i -g @vue/cli